Help for Individuals

 Yes.
 A large part of my work is supporting people who have been wounded by experiences within the Church.
 I hold that pain with respect and compassion, without pressure or judgment.
 My role is to walk with you toward healing and freedom, wherever you find yourself in relation to faith.

-Is Altum Integrated evidence-based?
+Is Altum Integrated evidence-informed?